Heavy metal subculture: Perceived intolerance to non-metal musical styles

 Despite widespread lack of appreciation of other music genres, some fans and musicians have been known to profess a deep appreciation for non-metal genres.
 For example, many metal fans are also fond of punk rock, most notably the hardcore punk scene.
-Hardcore punk heavily influenced the development of extreme metal and its related subgenres and later, fusion genres such as crossover thrash, grindcore and the New York hardcore scene.
+Hardcore punk heavily influenced the development of extreme metal and its related subgenres as well as fusion genres such as crossover thrash, grindcore and the New York hardcore scene.

 Fenriz of Darkthrone is also a techno DJ, and Metallica's Kirk Hammett is seen wearing a T-shirt of post-punk band The Sisters of Mercy in the music video for "Wherever I May Roam".
 Tourniquet band leader Ted Kirkpatrick is a "great admirer of the classical masters".

 Deicide drummer Steve Asheim has stated that he appreciates and listens to classical music and plays piano.
 Cannibal Corpse vocalist George Fisher has stated he is a fan of country music artists such as Dolly Parton, George Jones, and Waylon Jennings.
 All That Remains vocalist Phil Labonte has stated he is a fan of the artists Prince, Fall Out Boy, Snoop Dogg, Dr. Dre, Eminem, Jay-Z and Nickelback.

 The term metal elitist is sometimes used by heavy metal fans and musicians to differentiate members of the subculture who display insulated, exclusionary or rigid attitudes from more open-minded ones.
 Elitist attitudes are particularly associated with fans and musicians of the black metal subgenre.